Cecil's Open Road

 Glide Memorial Church

-Berkeley, church, empower, empowerment, helping others, life after death, living, living dangerously, lose something, loss, love, Methodist church, poor, poverty, religion, school, segregation, Southern Methodist University, theology
+Berkeley, church, empower, empowerment, helping others, life, life after death, living, living dangerously, lose something, loss, love, Methodist church, poor, poverty, religion, school, segregation, Southern Methodist University, theology

 - "It was an ordeal" going to Southern Methodist University when he did-was one of the first African-Americans accepted.